Your Complete Guide to HVAC Contractor License Renewal in Texas

 Step 3: Get Your Certificate

-Download your certificate and let us send your records to the TDLR automatically.
+Download your certificate immediately upon completion, and let our system automatically report your hours to the TDLR.

 Step 4: Visit the TDLR Website